Some Applications of the Fractional Poisson Probability Distribution: Fundamentals of the fractional Poisson probability distribution

-The $P_{\mu }(n,t)$ gives us the probability that in the time interval $ [0,t] $ we observe $n$ counting events.
-When $\mu =1$ the $P_{\mu }(n,t)$ is transformed to the standard Poisson distribution (see Eq.(14) in Ref.\cite {Laskin3}).
-Thus, Eq.(\ref{eq7}) can be considered as a fractional generalization of the standard Poisson probability distribution.
-The presence of an additional parameter $\mu $ brings new features in comparison with the standard Poisson distribution.
+This is the \textit{fractional Poisson probability distribution} obtained for the first time by Laskin in \cite{Laskin7}.
+It gives us the probability that in the time interval $[0,t]$ we observe $n$ counting events.
+When $\mu =1$, $P_{\mu }(n,t)$ is transformed to the standard Poisson probability distribution function (see Eq.(14) in Ref.\cite{Laskin7}).
+Thus, Eq.(\ref {eq7}) can be considered as a fractional generalization of the well-known Poisson probability distribution function.
+The presence of an additional parameter $\mu $ brings new features in comparison with the standard Poisson probability distribution.

-On a final note, the probability distribution of the fractional Poisson process can be represented in terms of the Mittag-Leffler function $E_{\mu }(z)$ in the following compact way \cite{Laskin3},
+On a final note, the probability distribution of the fractional Poisson process $P_{\mu }(n,t)$ can be represented in terms of the Mittag-Leffler function $E_{\mu }(z)$ in the following compact way \cite{Laskin7},